#WeAreAllSeditious: Malaysian Activists and the Meme War Against Corruption

 This was not the first time nor the last that Malaysia arrested and charged artists for their work.
 Previously, Zunar, a Malaysian cartoonist was banned from leaving the country, his works confiscated and banned, and was charged with sedition.1 In another case, Lena Hendry, a filmmaker, was charged under the Film Censorship Act after she organised a screening of a documentary about human rights violations in Sri Lanka.2 This is not an isolated phenomenon targeting just artists, however.
 Throughout the country’s history, opposition politicians and journalists have also been subjected to censorship and intimidation.

-Media manipulation, therefore, becomes an important and often effective means of circumventing oppressive regimes of information control and gatekeeping.
-In such cases, “sowing discord” and even distrust may not necessarily be detrimental to democracy, but rather, a much needed intervention.
-Attempts to game algorithms, bait journalists, and elicit reactions from mainstream press, the government, and other political and media elites—all acts of media manipulation—can become a means to shed light on important issues, advocate for vulnerable communities, and seek redress in an otherwise skewed media ecosystem where only the wealthy and powerful have a voice.
+, therefore, becomes an important and often effective means of circumventing oppressive regimes of information control and gatekeeping.
+In such cases, “sowing ” and even distrust may not necessarily be detrimental to democracy, but rather, a much needed intervention.
+Attempts to game algorithms, bait journalists, and elicit reactions from mainstream press, the government, and other political and media elites—all acts of —can become a means to shed light on important issues, advocate for vulnerable communities, and seek redress in an otherwise skewed media ecosystem where only the wealthy and powerful have a voice.

 Journalists, media outlets, and activists were rightly worried that the Anti-Fake News Act would be used to silence criticism of the government.4